Electric truck: Solar assist

+Health benefits

+Replacing heavy-duty diesel vehicles with electric alternatives is beneficial to public health as heavy-duty vehicles are responsible for a disproportionately large share of diesel emissions from the transportation sector.
+The presence of diesel exhaust in the air increases the risk of asthma, heart attacks and strokes, lung cancer, and early death.
+New vehicle emission standards are expected to reduce local pollution around 2030 partly by encouraging electric trucks, such as the Advanced Clean Trucks rule in some American states.
+In Europe rather than Euro 7 a CO_{2} standard may reduce local pollution.

 Makers and models

 Retrofits

-Some companies retrofits combustion trucks to electric, because is cheaper than buying a new one, is lower operating and maintenance costs, lowest total cost of ownership (TCO) and means term extension.
+Some companies retrofits combustion trucks to electric, because it can be cheaper than buying a new electric one and brings the benefits of an all electric power train.

 Contributions

 California

 In California, 70% of the smog pollution and 80% of carcinogenic diesel soot comes from the two million trucks out of 30 million registered in that state.
 As a remedy, California has decided to begin the clean truck standard.
 California has started its zero emission truck program in which they accelerate the production and deployment of electric trucks.
 At the end of 2021, California had 738 ZEV trucks, mostly battery powered.

 An Electrified Charging Corridor Project, with 5 charging stations for medium and heavy EVs, will be completed by 2023.
 Chargers are already available at TEC Fontana and TEC La Mirada.

-California wants 300,000 electric trucks of which 17,000 are semi trucks by 2035.
-By 2045, all trucks have to be electric.
+In 2023, the U.S. Environmental Protection Agency gave the legal authority to California to require that half of all heavy-duty truck sales be fully electric by 2035.
+By 2045, all trucks will have to be zero-emissions.

+Norway

+In 2024, 7.8% of all heavy trucks (those heavier than 16 tonnes) sold in Norway were all-electric (371 out of about 4775).

+For light commercial vehicles (a category which includes light cargo vans) the market share of all-electrics was higher, at 30%.

+Sweden

+In 2024, 6.5% of all heavy trucks (those heavier than 16 tonnes) sold in Sweden were all-electric.

+For light commercial vehicles (a category which includes light cargo vans) the market share of all-electrics was higher, at 22%.